 Still, gestures in general and pro-speech gestures in particular might be important to understand the origins of sign languages.
-It is noteworthy that homesigners, who grow up without access to sign language, do end up developing gestural languages that share some properties of sign languages (e.g. Abner et al. 2015, Goldin-Meadow 2003), although they are also expressively and communicatively far less rich (hence the importance, emphasized in much research, of providing deaf children will full access to sign language, e.g. Mellon et al. 2015).
+It is noteworthy that homesigners, who grow up without access to sign language, do end up developing gestural languages that share some properties of sign languages (e.g. Goldin-Meadow 2003, Coppola et al. 2013, Abner et al. 2015b), although they are also expressively and communicatively far less rich (hence the importance, emphasized in much research, of providing deaf children will full access to sign language, e.g. Mellon et al. 2015).
 It is thus natural to ask whether pro-speech gestures might display some grammatical-like properties.

-On the syntactic side, Goldin-Meadow et al. 2008 showed that hearing speakers asked to use gestures to silently represent complex actions preferentially adopted an SOV order (subject - object - verb, or actor - patient - action), irrespective of the syntax of their native language.
-Furthermore, they did so both in communicative tasks (gesturing an entire action for an audience) and in non-communicative tasks (involving the arrangement of transparencies representing an event and its participants), which suggests that the preference is cognitive in nature.
+On the syntactic side, Goldin-Meadow et al. 2008 showed that hearing speakers asked to use gestures to silently represent complex actions preferentially adopted an SOV order (subject - object -

-$^{^3}$ Following Schlenker, to appear a, we treat as iconic those sign language rules that come with a requirement that the denotations of an expression E preserve some properties of the form of E. For instance, the verb GROW can be realized more or less quickly to indicate that the growth process was more or less quick, hence an iconic component, to the effect, roughly, that the faster the realization of the sign, the fast the growth process.
+&lt;sup>4 Following Schlenker, to appear a, we treat as iconic those sign language rules that come with a requirement that the denotations of an expression E preserve some properties of the form of E. For instance, the verb GROW can be realized more or less quickly to indicate that the growth process was more or less quick, hence an iconic component, to the effect, roughly, that the faster the realization of the sign, the fast the growth process.
 (Note that if a lexical sign happens to resemble its denotation, but no interpretive rule makes reference to the preservation of some geometric properties, it does not count as 'iconic' in this sense, although it may result from 'fossilized' iconicity, so to speak.)